CEEL-UNITN/BEEcon/README.md

 ### 📌 *Formula*

 Each meeting consists of a 45-minute presentation by a designated speaker, followed by 15 minutes of general discussion.
-Presentations are interactive and questions and comments from participants are strongly encouraged.
+Presentations are meant to be interactive, i.e. questions and comments from participants are strongly encouraged.
 If a meeting involves the discussion of a research paper, each participant (not just the presenter!) is expected to read the paper in advance.
 Presenters are appointed on a voluntary basis.

 ### 📌 *Time and venue*